aayushsingh7/UnCovered/README.md

   Choose from _Quick Search_, _Fact-Check_, or _Deep Research_—adapt to context and urgency.

 - 🧠 **Backed by Perplexity's Best AI Models**
-  Uses Sonar Pro & Reasoning Pro to ensure source-backed, nuanced understanding of complex topics.
+  Uses Sonar Pro & Sonar Deep Research to ensure source-backed, nuanced understanding of complex topics.

-- 📎 **Real-Time Browser Integration**
+- 🧩 **Real-Time Chrome Integration**
   Runs where you browse—no copy-pasting, no context-switching, just click and check.

+- 🗣️ **Human-Like Rebuttal Generator**
+  Create shareable, persuasive responses to misinformation instantly—perfect for social or community platforms.

 - 🧩 **Scalable & Modular Architecture**
   Built to expand with features like PDF analysis, voice input, and more—future-proof by design.